Seeing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s important to let a pro like one from Coastal Service Experts in Savannah handle repairing or replacing this part.
+It’s important to have a professional like one from Coastal Service Experts in Savannah handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

-We want you to be fully happy with our furnace repair in Savannah.
+We want you to be completely happy with our furnace repair in Savannah.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

 Your HVAC will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it announces a fault code.